Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Operationalization is taking in the data from instrumentation and working on it.
 At this stage, a bunch of software and the right Customer Success Management tools can be used to make the process smoother.

-Why do you need tools for Customer Success Management?
+Why do you need tools for Customer Success Management activities?

 - Customer success tools reduce churn rates i.e., the rate at which customers unsubscribe from your product.
 Customer retention requires experts to predict churn and stop it too.
 You need reports and efficient strategies that help you avoid churn and have your customers using your product consistently.

-- Betters your products because customer success teams get valuable feedback from the customer.
-This data helps them inform product and development teams to make proactive enhancements and additions.
+- Customer success solutions better your products because customer success teams get valuable feedback from the customer.
+This customer data helps them inform product and development teams to make proactive enhancements and additions.
 You need a storage facility for this data, also some intuitive software to give deeper insights.

 - Happy costumes generate more revenue.
-To keep everyone happy, you need customer success management tools that can automatically handle a large number of people at the same time.
+To keep everyone happy, you need customer success management tools that can automatically handle a large number of people at the same time and directly boost your growth rates.

 How to Measure Customer Success